Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      1. The ingest source MUST use a timeout for establishing the TCP connection.
-If an attempt to establish the connection takes longer abort the operation and try again.
+If an attempt to establish the connection takes longer, abort the operation and try again.
      2. The ingest source MUST resend media fragments for which a connection was terminated early
      3. The ingest source SHOULD